vim/vim/READMEdir/README_dos.txt

   entry, you can remove it by running the "uninstall.exe".
 See ":help win32-popup-menu".

-- In Windows 95/98/NT you can create a shortcut to Vim.
-This works for all DOS and Win32 console versions.
-For the console version this gives you the opportunity to set defaults for the Console where Vim runs in.

-  1. On the desktop, click right to get a menu.
-Select New/Shortcut.
-  2. In the dialog, enter Command line: "C:\command.com".
-Click "Next".
-  3. Enter any name.
-Click "Finish".
-     The new shortcut will appear on the desktop.
-  4. With the mouse pointer on the new shortcut, click right to get a menu.
-     Select Properties.
-  5. In the Program tab, change the "Cmdline" to add "/c" and the name of the Vim executable.
-Examples:
-	C:\command.com /c C:\vim\vim91\vim.exe
-	C:\command.com /c D:\editors\vim\vim91\vim.exe
-  6. Select the font, window size, etc. that you like.
-If this isn't possible, select "Advanced" in the Program tab, and deselect "MS-DOS mode".
-  7. Click OK.

-  For gvim, you can use a normal shortcut on the desktop, and set the size of the Window in your $VIM/_gvimrc:
-	set lines=30 columns=90

 For further information, type one of these inside Vim:
 	:help dos
 	:help win32